aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

 # Exporting External Tables from a Hive metastore and Importing into Athena

-This documents 2 script that allows:
+This documents 2 scripts that allows:

-* Exportng external tables from a Hive metastore on AWS EMR or elsewhere, as a Hive script.
+* Exporting external tables from a Hive metastore on AWS EMR or elsewhere, as a Hive script.
 * Executes the Hive script in Athena to import the external tables.

 ### Pre-requisites

-* Ensure you have a working java 1.8 runtime environment
+* Ensure you have a working Java 1.8 runtime environment
 * Install groovy if not installed
-* Set the java classpath to point to the Athena JDBC driver jar location
+* Set the Java classpath to point to the Athena JDBC driver jar location

 The above steps on AWS EMR would be: